-The Department of Political Science offers courses designed to prepare students for advanced study in graduate school and professional school.Such preparation includes the understanding of political systems and political processes in the United States and elsewhere, the understanding of basic concepts found in the field of political science, and the learning of basic research methods.To provide students with a good foundation in the discipline, we require all students to take the basic Introduction to Political Science, American National Government course, Research Methods course, and courses in Political Theory, Comparative Politics, and International Relations.
-We also strongly recommend that students take the African American Politics course.We have increased our law-related offerings to give a stronger preparation to students who plan to attend law school.
-In addition, we have an Internship offering to provide practical experience for students who have already demonstrated good performance in the classroom and the type of skills which would be of value to area community agencies and law firms.The capstone activity and product for Political Science majors is the senior thesis, in which students display their understanding of conceptual frameworks and research methodology in a twenty-page, well-documented thesis.
+The Department of Political Science offers courses designed to prepare students for advanced study in graduate school and professional school.
+Such preparation includes the understanding of political systems and political processes in the United States and elsewhere, the understanding of basic concepts found in the field of political science, and the learning of basic research methods.
+To provide students with a good foundation in the discipline, we require all students to take the following courses: Introduction to Political Science, American National Government, Research Methods, Political Theory, Comparative Politics, International Relations, Senior Seminar, and SSD Foundations in Statistics.
+We also strongly recommend that students take African American Politics.
+We have increased our law-related offerings to give a stronger preparation to students who plan to attend law school.
+In addition, we have an Internship offering to provide practical experience for students who have already demonstrated good performance in the classroom and the type of skills which would be of value to area community agencies and law firms.
+The capstone activity and product for Political Science majors is the senior thesis, in which students display their understanding of conceptual frameworks and research methodology in a twenty-page, well-documented thesis.

 An interdisciplinary International Studies Emphasis is also housed in the Department of Political Science.
-This concentration serves to promote global awareness and a sense of global citizenship on the part of Tougaloo students, to orient students toward growing opportunities in the international sector (public, private, and nonprofit), and prepare them for graduate and professional study in internationallyoriented programs.
+This concentration serves to promote global awareness and a sense of global citizenship on the part of Tougaloo students, to orient students toward growing opportunities in the international sector (public, private, and nonprofit), and prepare them for graduate and professional study in internationally-oriented programs.

-The major in Political Science consists of thirty-three semester hours, which must include Introduction to Political Science (POL 111), American National Government (POL 112), Foundations in Statistical Thinking (SSD 215), International Relations (POL 213), Research Methods (POL 217), Political Theory (POL 316), Comparative Politics (POL 442), and Senior Seminar (POL 448).
+The major in Political Science consists of thirty-three semester hours, which must include Introduction to Political Science (POL 111), American National Government (POL 112), Foundations in Statistical Thinking (SSD 215), International Relations (POL 213), Research Methods (POL 217), Political Theory (POL 316), Comparative Politics (POL 442), and Senior Seminar (POL 446).

-All courses except POL 111, 112,211, SSD 215, and POL 217 will normally be offered on an alternate year basis unless demand justifies shorted intervals.
-First year students may take POL 111 and POL 112.
+All courses except POL 111, 112,211, SSD 215, POL 217, POL 316, POL 442, and POL 446 will normally be offered on an alternate year basis unless demand justifies shorted intervals.
+First years students may take POL 111 and POL 112.